5 tips to help you refinance your home loan

 Compare your current home loan with the latest offers in the market.
 Knowing what other lenders are offering will be particularly helpful in the negotiation process of your next application.
 You can also make use of Credit Savvy’s home loan calculators to help you calculate the repayments and potential savings.

-4. Get all your ducks in a row
+4. Get all of your ducks in a row

-Before you start your application, you’ll need to get yourself home loan ready.
-Gather up all the required documents such as your payslips, bank statements, and loan documents beforehand so that one missing document doesn’t slow down your application.
+Life admin alert!
+Before you start your application, get yourself application ready.
+Find the important documents you will need such as payslips, bank statements and loan documents beforehand so that one missing document doesn’t slow down your application.
 Remember, lenders look for stability when they assess your application.
 If you’ve recently changed jobs, gone on maternity leave, or had any major changes to your financial situation, you may want to hold off refinancing.

 5. Talk to your current lender